2026 SOCHE Student Affairs Summit

 Cost:

-[NOTE: The student fee is intended for individuals who are ONLY students, not for personnel pursuing continuing education.]
+[Note: This fee is is reserved for individuals who are students only, not for personnel pursuing continuing education.]

 Student Registration Fee Policy